aws-samples/gen-ai-on-eks/README.md

 terraform apply --auto-approve
 ```

-This will provision a EKS cluster with pre-installed add-ons using [Amazon EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints-addons), it will also install Jupyterhub for development and analysis with a mounted EFS file system, kuberay-operator to managed Ray clusters using CRDs, and Apache Airflow (TBD).
+This will provision a EKS cluster with pre-installed add-ons using [Amazon EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints-addons), it will also install Jupyterhub for development and analysis with a mounted EFS file system, kuberay-operator to managed Ray clusters using CRDs, and Apache Airflow (TBD) connected to a Git repository in order to pull the Dags.

 - [Ray Docs](./kuberay-operator/README.md)
 - [JupyterHub Docs](./jupyter-hub/README.md)